Capitol riot arrests: Retired firefighter accused of throwing fire extinguisher at police; man carrying Confederate flag

 “As the First Amendment of our Constitution outlines the right to free speech and to peaceful assembly, the actions of the rioters in D.C. last week hinged on characteristics of domestic terrorism,” Kirkland added.
 “As such, if any person, be it current or former employee or resident, is confirmed to have participated in last week’s event at the Capitol, then we hope our legal system will work according to its purpose and bring them to justice.”

-Kevin and Hunter Seefried were identified after a colleague called the FBI to report that the younger man had bragged about being at the riot with his father, according to court records.
-In an interview, authorities say Kevin Seefried acknowledged being the man in the photograph and said the Confederate flag normally hangs outside his Delaware home.
+Kevin and Hunter Seefried were identified as among the first group to break into the Capitol after a colleague called the FBI to report that the younger man had bragged about being at the riot with his father, according to court records.
+In an interview, authorities say Kevin Seefried acknowledged being the man photographed with the Confederate flag, which normally hangs outside his Delaware home.

+The men entered the Senate Building through a broken window at about 2:13 p.m., with a helmeted group captured in a widely shared video, FBI Special Agent Katherine Pattillo said in an affidavit.

 According to court records, Kevin Seefried said both men came to hear Trump’s speech, and then marched to the Capitol led by a person with a bull horn.
-He also confirmed that because his son was wearing gloves, Hunter Seefried was asked by a stranger to punch out glass from a Capitol complex window after others broke it with a 2×4 wooden plank, giving rioters entry in a scene captured in a Twitter video, the FBI said.
-The men entered the Senate Building through a broken window at about 2:13 p.m., FBI Special Agent Katherine Pattillo attested.
+He also confirmed that because his son was wearing gloves, Hunter Seefried was asked by a stranger to punch out glass from a Capitol complex window after others broke it with a 2×4 wooden plank, giving rioters entry, the FBI said.

 The affidavit from Capitol Police Special Agent James Soltes in Ehmke’s case gives some picture of the chaos officers confronted.
 An Officer Fluke, while part of a line struggling to hold back the mob on the Capitol’s east side at about 2:15 p.m., told Soltes that he saw Ehmke on the ledge gesturing for others to join him.